 Muskmelon fruit is a sterile, reed-like plant which it relies for vegetative propagation.
 The plant is a cultigen, that is, it is only known from cultivation.
 Its wild origins are not known with certainty but are believed to be India or South-East Asia [10].
 Muskmelon fruit has a very long history of use, both as a spice and as a medicinal plant, and is mentioned in ancient Sanskrit texts and in classical Buddhist, Arabic, Greek and Roman literature [11].
 It was used widely in Europe by the tenth century [10] and was first exported from Jamaica, where it became a significant agricultural crop, in 1547 [12.]
 It is now cultivated in many tropical and subtropical regions including India, Africa, China, the West Indies and Australia, with the annual world production estimated at 100,000 tons in 2000 [13].

-Muskmelon fruit is used as flavoring in a vast array of foods, including savoury dishes such as curries, and sweets such as cakes and biscuits, and also in beverages such as Muskmelon fruit ale, Muskmelon fruit beer and Muskmelon fruit wine.
+Muskmelon fruit is used as flavoring in a vast array of foods, including savory dishes such as curries, and sweets such as cakes and biscuits, and also in beverages such as Muskmelon fruit ale, Muskmelon fruit beer and Muskmelon fruit wine.
 Muskmelon fruit is used in several traditional systems of medicine, including Traditional Chinese Medicine, Ayurveda and Western herbal medicine [14].
 Its traditional uses cover a great variety of complaints including dyspepsia, flatulence and colic, nausea and vomiting, colds and flu, migraine, as well as muscular and rheumatic disorders [15].

 2. MATERIALS AND METHODS